 5. Use social media marketing.

 Finally, social media marketing is a great way to improve your website’s topical relevance.
-This is because social media platforms like Facebook and Twitter are frequently used to discuss topics that are relevant to your website.
+This is because social media platforms like Facebook and Twitter frequently discuss topics relevant to your website.

-By using social media marketing, you can get your website in front of people who are interested in the same topics as you.
+Using social media marketing, you can get your website in front of people interested in the same topics as you.
 This can help you attract new visitors and improve your website’s SEO.

 These are just a few of the many ways that you can improve your website’s topical relevance.
-By using these strategies, you can improve your website’s SEO and attract more visitors.
+Using these strategies can improve your website’s SEO and attract more visitors.

 What is topical expertise?

-Topical expertise is the degree to which a website is considered to be an expert on a particular topic.
+Topical expertise is the degree to which a website is considered an expert on a particular topic.

-This is generally determined by looking at factors such as the age of the domain, the number of inbound links, the quality of the content, and the overall authority of the website.
+This is generally determined by looking at factors such as the age of the domain, the number of inbound links, the content’s quality, and the website’s overall authority.

 What is a topical search?